 Attestation of Australian documents intended for use overseas need to be performed by a qualified notary.
 Obtaining an Apostille Certificate is very straightforward, and can be provided by us here at Authentifier.
 If document attestation is needed for countries where embassy and/or DFAT legalisation are also required, it takes a bit longer to confirm legalisation of documents with the additional agencies (that require a visit in person), however our well-honed, all-in-one Australian document attestation service and relationships help to speed this up.
 Authentifier can issue the attestation of documents from all states and territories in Australia, as well as in response to requests for Australian document attestation from people overseas.

 How do you know when someone has made an attestation on a document?

 When a document has been attested, it is sealed/signed with the date by an authorised person to indicate that the information on this document is true and correct.
 Notarial Certificates contain a stamp, which is designed to help recipients identify authenticity and validity.
 See the images below for examples of attestation in the form of a simple notarial certificate and a more complex document for overseas use showing a notarial stamp + embassy seal + DFAT stamp.

 In most cases, the benefit is fulfilment of a mandatory requirement for truth and authenticity of evidence in support of an application (be it for personal or business use).
 Without attestation, an employer or other entity requesting evidence in support of an overseas job application or business activity, will be unable to accept the validity of that evidence.

+What does attestation mean for you?
 It can be difficult to live or work abroad if you don’t have the right documents.
 Attestation refers to notarial certification of a document and it often requires an individual’s signature on the document as well as the signature of a legal witness (i.e. a notary) and seal of the relevant government official.